nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* For skill field, Skill name have to be followed by a underscore `_` and Skill proficiency level that ranges from 0 to 100 with 0 being a low proficiency level and 100. e.g. `[s/SKILLNAME_SKILLPROFICENCY]…​` as `[s/Java_90]`

 </div>

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)